rahulk90/vae_sparse/ipynb/README.md

 This folder contains ipython notebooks used for evaluation.
 For some notebooks, its purpose is listed below.
-The rest may be inferred by opening up the notebooks.

 * [`VisualizeTrainingCurves.ipynb`](./bow_text/VisualizeTrainingCurves.ipynb)
     * This ipython notebook plots the training curves